zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/run-demo/run-demo.md

 ## Task 2: Run the Scheduled Integration Flow

-Submit an adhoc run of Scheduled Integration Flow
+Submit an Adhoc run of Scheduled Integration Flow

 1. From the **Integrations** page, hover over the Integration Flow and Select **Run** and Click on **Submit Now**.